alexcastillo/redux-airbrake/README.md

 Redux middleware for [Airbrake](https://github.com/airbrake/airbrake-js) error logging

 #### Why add Airbrake via Redux middleware?
-Because Redux contains the state of your whole application and is aware of the last action dispatched before each error.
-This is useful information we want the error log to contain so we've added this to the params object in Airbrake.
+Because Redux contains the full state of your application and is aware of the last action dispatched before each error.
+This information can be very useful when trying to reproduce bugs.
+Read below to learn how to enable this feature.

 ### Setting up